Shabbir Akhtar

-Shabbir Akhtar is a British Muslim philosopher, poet, researcher, writer and multilingual scholar.
-He is on the Faculty of Theology and Religions at the University of Oxford.
-His interests include political Islam, Quranic exegesis, revival of philosophical discourse in Islam, Islamophobia, extremism, terrorism and Christian-Muslim relations as well as Islamic readings of the New Testament.
-Shabbir Akhtar is also a Søren Kierkegaard scholar.
+Shabbir Akhtar was a British philosopher, poet, researcher, writer and multilingual scholar.
+He was on the Faculty of Theology and Religions at the University of Oxford.
+His interests included political Islam, Quranic exegesis, revival of philosophical discourse in Islam, Islamophobia, extremism, terrorism and Christian-Muslim relations as well as Islamic readings of the New Testament.
+Shabbir Akhtar was also a Søren Kierkegaard scholar.
 Akhtar's articles have appeared both in academic journals and in the UK press.
 Several of his books have been translated into the major Islamic languages.

 Early life and education

-Shabbir Akhtar was born in Pakistan, raised in Bradford in the United Kingdom and went to Canada for higher education.
+Shabbir Akhtar was born in Pakistan, raised in Bradford in the United Kingdom.
 After studying philosophy (BA and MA degrees) at University of Cambridge, Shabbir Akhtar got his PhD in philosophy of religion from University of Calgary, Alberta, Canada (1984), his thesis being "Religion in the Age of Reason: Faith and the Apostasy of Humanism."